- August 13, 2013

-Web Searching: The internet has opened up a flood of business information once only available to bigger companies.
+The internet has opened up a flood of business information once only available to bigger companies.
 Conducting secondary market research by using search engines saves time and money for small businesses.
-While a web search has limitations, these can be overcome by other low cost mechanisms.
+While a web search has limitations, these can be overcome by other low-cost mechanisms.

-Tip: Other than using web and public domains, visit a local library, business center, or college to gain access to quality information at a negligible cost.
+Tip: Other than using the web and public domains, visit a local library, business centre, or college to gain access to quality information at a negligible cost.